7 Tips to Evaluate Franchise Training Programs

 • Hiring and HR practices

-At Caring Senior Service, we offer a week of virtual training followed by a week of in-person training at our headquarters.
-Our goal is to provide franchisees with a strong grasp of our GreatCare® method through practical exercises and collaborative sessions.
-We then continue this training through a structured 16-week core development program with weekly check-ins.
+At Caring Senior Service, for example, franchisees complete a week of virtual training followed by a week of in-person training at our headquarters.
+This is designed to provide a strong foundation in our GreatCare® method through hands-on exercises and collaboration.
 Learn more about our training.

-Once training is complete, franchisees will inevitably encounter new situations or forget some of the information presented during onboarding.
-That’s where robust documentation comes into play.
+Once training is complete, franchisees will inevitably encounter new situations or need to revisit certain processes.
+That’s where robust documentation becomes essential.

 • Comprehensive operations manuals